kontent-ai/delivery-sdk-net/docs/retrieving-data/caching.md

    var memoryOptions = Options.Create(new MemoryCacheOptions());
    var cachedClient = new DeliveryClientCache(CacheManagerFactory.Create(new MemoryCache(memoryOptions), cacheOptions), client);
 ```
-> `CacheManagerFactory.Create` method for the [`IDistributedCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed) has optional `ILoggerFactory loggerFactory` parameter, which has the same impact, as in `services.AddDeliveryClientCache` method.
+> `CacheManagerFactory.Create` method for the [`IDistributedCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed) has optional `ILoggerFactory loggerFactory` parameter, which has the same impact, as described for `services.AddDeliveryClientCache` method.

 ## Cache eviction / cache item invalidation